0x0077/Fuelswap-stable-swap-contract/README.md

-# Fuelswap-stable-swap-contract
+# FuelSwap

-Fuelswap is a Lightning-Fast DEX powered by Fuel.
+FuelSwap is a Lightning-Fast DEX powered by Fuel.
 It allows users to swap tokens, provide liquidity, and earn fees.

+## License

+© 2025 0x77.
+All rights reserved.